 Intermediate and sophisticated investors and traders use stock options to manage and mitigate market risk.
 Although not essential to ensure adequate portfolio diversification, options have tremendous strategic value and can dramatically increase returns when the bets they enable pay off.

-On the contrary — when you’re ready to purchase your first options contract, you’ll embrace the opportunity to do so with the same brokerage that handles your stock and exchange-traded fund (ETF) trades.
+And when you do, you’ll embrace the opportunity to do so with the same platform that handles your stock and exchange-traded fund (ETF) trades.

 Best Stock Brokers for Options Trading